Enhance your mathematics teaching with an online master’s degree

 Here’s what a few of our Class of 2020 grads have to say:

 “I am very grateful for the opportunity to be able to work on my Master’s and to continue teaching full-time.
 I am also thankful for the awesome community I’ve made with fellow MM program students!”

 “With this particular degree, I have been asked to be a part of both the educational leadership and the curriculum development team for my school system.
 I truly enjoy taking this leap and engaging in this course of study.”

 “The MM program pushed me out of my comfort zone and made me a better teacher by challenging me and modeling current best practices in higher math education.
 Also, it gave me an amazing network of educators from all over that I know I can bounce ideas off whenever!”

 The program launched in the 1960s with funding from the National Science Foundation.
 Admission to the program requires:

 - (a) Certification to teach secondary mathematics in at least one state, or

 (b) three years of teaching experience; and

-- One year of college-level calculus (equivalent to Math 141-142) and a course in matrix algebra (equivalent to Math 251).
+- Evidence of success in one year of college-level calculus (equivalent to Math 141-142) and a course in matrix algebra (equivalent to Math 251).